 - Expense reimbursement

-Additionally, attorney fees, penalties, enforcement actions and other costs are also included in the law.
-The law is set to take effect on January 4 of 2022, and applies to new, renewed, modified and amended construction contracts.
+Additionally, attorney fees, penalties, enforcement actions, and other costs are also included in the law.
+The law is set to take effect on January 4, 2022, and applies to new, renewed, modified, and amended construction contracts.
 Prime contractors can take action against subs to try and recover owed wages and make indemnification arrangements by contract with their subs in some circumstances.
-Any such arrangement, however, does not change a worker’s ability to also bring and action against the sub or contractor for payment of owed wages.
+Any such arrangement, however, does not change a worker’s ability to also bring an action against the sub or contractor for payment of owed wages.

 Liability cannot be waived under the law except through a collective bargaining agreement under NYLL §198-e.
 This essentially means that the law will apply to every non-union contract in the state.

-“These bills will make sure workers are paid fair wages, receive good benefits and stay safe on their worksites.
+New York Governor Kathy Hochul states: “These bills will make sure workers are paid fair wages, receive good benefits, and stay safe on their worksites.
 Our state is home to a long and proud legacy of supporting working New Yorkers, and we’re working to bolster that for the future.”
 (Source)

 Liability has always been a concern for general contractors, but this law highlights the issue further.
 The following tips can help you reduce some common problems that lead to violations.

-- Set up front deadlines for weekly reports and stay on top of anyone that is late.
+- Set up front deadlines for weekly reports and stay on top of anyone who is late.
 When someone falls behind it creates a bottleneck, but it may also lead to rushed work and mistakes.
-It is also a sign that something is off within their own processes.
+It is also a sign that something is off within their processes.

-- Perform payroll reviews periodically, especially if you have contractors that regularly seem to struggle with reporting.
+- Perform payroll reviews periodically, especially if you have contractors who seem to struggle with reporting.
 Signs of this include being late with reports or having to submit corrected reports.

 - Unify your process for managing subs by keeping all communication in the same place.
 For example, use a single email inbox for communicating with subs and gathering weekly reports.
 This will keep you from having to check multiple accounts or juggling info coming into your office by phone and text.

-One way you can more efficiently manage sub compliance and reduce your liability is to utilize software specifically made for the job.
-The right system can streamline payroll and reporting tasks so that you can keep everything related to sub’s compliance in a single place.
+One way you can more efficiently manage subcontractor compliance and reduce your liability is to utilize software specifically made for the job.
+The right system can streamline payroll and reporting tasks so that you can keep everything related to subcontractor compliance in a single place.

 The material presented here is educational in nature and is not intended to be, nor should be relied upon, as legal or financial advice.
 Please consult with an attorney or financial professional for advice.